 While puberty blockers is the commonly used term, what these medications actually are synthetic versions of the natural GnRH hormone, but delivered continuously rather than in pulses.
 The same kind of medication may be used in hormone-sensitive breast and prostate cancers, or in certain female disorders like endometriosis.

 Long story short?
 By preventing trans youth from accessing hormone treatments, the government is screwing them over for the rest of their lives, not just in terms of their present-day wellbeing.
+Research has even shown that denying this treatment to trans youth increases their risk of suicidality.

 The bill is set to go into effect in July.
 The American Civil Liberties Union is planning a court challenge.